GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

 Apply the gameserver.yaml using `kubectl apply -f gameserver.yaml`.

 This creates a GameServer record inside Kubernetes, which has also created a backing Pod to run our dedicated game server code in.
 Running `kubectl get pods` should show two gameserver pods running.
 This is because Agones injected the SDK sidecar for readiness and health checking of the Game Server.

 3. **Update the firewall rule:** Challenge 1 had the participants setup a firewall rule allowing UDP traffic in order to support the simple game server test.
 Space Agon uses TCP so participants will need to update their firewall rule to allow it:
 ```
 gcloud compute firewall-rules update gke-game-server-firewall \
   --allow tcp:7000-8000,udp:7000-8000
 ```
 4. **Connect to the dedicated game server:** Verify that the game server is ready by running `kubectl get gameserver` or `kubectl get gs` and note the IP address and port.
-Connect to the game server by navigating to http://<YOUR-FRONTEND-IP>, and then clicking the `Connect to Server` button and providing the GameServer's IP address and port.
+Connect to the game server by navigating to `http://<YOUR-FRONTEND-IP>`, and then clicking the **Connect to Server** button and providing the GameServer's IP address and port.

-### Troubleshooting Tips

 - Participants will have most likely missed that they don't have the appropriate firewall rule to allow them to connect to their game server.
 They will want to enable firewall logging to get more details on what is happening, or they can attempt to ping the ip address and port and see that they fail to get a response.

-### Conclusion

 By successfully completing this challenge, participants have learned how to deploy a dedicated gaming server using Agones.